robindemourat/metis-frontoffice/readme.md

 The application uses the [next.js](https://github.com/zeit/next.js) framework to generate an isomorphic application out of the box.

-It provides a specific routes map, and uses components provided by the [`plurishing-shared`](https://github.com/robindemourat/plurishing-shared) module to display specific views.
+It provides a specific routes map, and uses the dynamic components provided by the [`plurishing-shared`](https://github.com/robindemourat/plurishing-shared) module to display specific views with the react library.

 # Installation